 Performance may be enhanced with the proper maintenance treatment as it can help each part of your muscular skeletal system to work properly.
 If a muscle is strained it may be shortened, not allowing it to fully lengthen or produce strength to its full potential.
 If a bone is out of alignment, it can limit motion and movement, forcing you to compensate by recruiting other parts of your body, which may not only affect performance, but can also lead to further injury.

-Injuries occur while playing sports.
-Sometimes it’s unavoidable.
-Being proactive and taking care of your body along the way can certainly help to prevent them, but sometimes an acute injury may occur.
-It can occur you dive for that ball and land wrong or slide into the base and are faced with an abrupt force in the wrong place.
-If the volleyball hits you in the wrong spot, or you’re checked in hockey causing a whiplash motion these can lead to acute injuries.
+Sometimes injuries in sports are unavoidable.
+Athletes can train, prepare, and practice and still experience difficulty with certain motions.
+It can occur you dive for a ball and land wrong or slide into a base and are faced with an abrupt force in the wrong place.
+If the volleyball hits you in the wrong spot, or you’re checked while playing hockey causing a whiplash motion, these can lead to acute injuries.
 If you land wrong after going up for a layup or twist too far while golfing, injuries may inevitably occur.

 If an injury does occur, chiropractic treatment can help, and our office focuses on treating the entire musculoskeletal system.
 We treat many athletic injuries from sprains/strains and tears of the ligaments/muscles to subluxations/misalignments of the bones.